SAP/spartacus-docs/_pages/telco/composite-pricing.md

 ## Business Use Case

-Customers browsing the storefront should be able to view detailed pricing information about a product offering.
+Customers browsing the storefront are able to view detailed pricing information about a product offering.

 | Page   Information 	| Eligible Prices 	|
 |-	|-	|